 Who else hates that the passenger side and second cab mats slide all around?
 One easy fix is to superglue heavy duty velcro to them, which works some of the time.
 A better solution is installing these anti-slip fastener clips.
 They will hold your mats in place for as long as you own your truck.

-A simple, but cool mod offered by AJT design is a replacement key fob.
-It's very easy to take apart your current, black fob and put the guts into one of their color matched, more rugged fobs.
+A simple, but cool mod offered by Meso Customs is a replacement key fob.
+It's very easy to take apart your current, black fob and put the guts into one of their color-matched, more rugged fobs.

 Hood Bulge Glare Blocker Sticker ($29.99)